Kids in School

 Ms. Coloroso explains that snitching can be seen as trying to get someone in trouble for any little thing.
 For example, if you saw a classmate sneaking out of school early or playing hooky, and you told the teacher, that's snitching.
 But if you or a friend is getting shoved all the time, telling a teacher or another adult is not snitching, it's asking for help.
 Telling is not about deliberately trying to get someone in trouble, it's about being unable to stop ongoing hurts and needing assistance.
 It’s about wanting to shield yourself.

 Just remember this: you'll be helping the bully as well, if you ask for help (even though the bully won't realize this yet).
 Counsellors can help you and also help them.
 After all, you know now that bullies could grow up to lead unhappy lives unless they learn to be kind and polite.

 A note on asking grown-ups for help

 You'll find that many grown-ups are approachable when you have a serious problem such as being bullied.
-However some adults are unable to help, for whatever reason of their own.
+However, some adults are unable to understand, for whatever reason of their own.
 Either they don't get what it's really like for you, or they think you should fight for yourself—which is not possible when it's you against a number of bullies or a stronger kid.
 Otherwise, adults take their time because they hope the problem will fix itself, or perhaps they have issues of their own, which means they cannot help you.
 If this is the case, please look for someone else to talk to.
-If you cannot speak with someone in your family (how about an aunt, or grandfather?), then talk to your doctor or school principal or a religious leader, or call a 1 800 help line for advice.
+If you cannot speak with someone in your family (how about an aunt, or grandfather?), then talk to your doctor or school principal or a religious leader or call a 1 800 help line for advice.
 Try these websites/phone numbers for advice.

 1 800 668 6868